SaschaDittmann/azure-resource-manager-templates/kafka-on-redhat-vmss/README.md

 To get started connect to the public ip of Jumpbox with username and password provided during deployment.

-From the jumpbox connect to any of the Zookeeper nodes, e.g. ssh 10.0.0.40 ,ssh 10.0.0.41, etc.
+From the jumpbox connect to any of the Zookeeper nodes, e.g. ssh 10.0.0.40, ssh 10.0.0.41, etc.
 Run this command to check that kafka process is running ok:

 	ps -ef | grep zookeeper